Friday, February 10, 2012

 - 125 g soft butter or dairy-free margarine

-- 1 cup (200g) organic raw sugar (I wizz it in the food processor to make a little finer)
+- 1 cup (200g) organic raw sugar (I blitz it in the food processor or blender to make a little finer)

 - 1 teaspoon pure vanilla essence